 Biodiversity in mankind is a crucial value in our quality of life.
 As we are here we are all different and the very last comfort you can give a depressed person is 'But you are unique'.
 Reading Philp (2001) you should conclude that medicine hardly discovered that uniqueness in the evaluation of medicines.
 It hinders generalizing science using concepts as average and standard deviation.
 Dieckmann, Law et al. (2000), Riemsdijk and NOBO (1999) and Jong and Voordt (2002) are aware of that difficulty in ecology, organization theory and design study.
-Evolutionary ecology (see Pianka (1994)) is only comprehensible considering exceptions outside the limits of a normal test population (3-standard deviation) as Philp (2001) described.
+Evolutionary ecology (see Pianka, 1994) is only comprehensible considering exceptions outside the limits of a normal test population (3-standard deviation) as Philp (2001) described.

 Diversity is also a precondition for trade and communication.
 If production and consumption would be the same everywhere, there would be no economic life.
 If we would have all the same perceptions and ideas, there would be no communication.
 It is an important misconception to believe that communication only helps bridging differences.
 Communication also produces diversity by compensating each other and coordinating behaviour by specialization.
+Diversity is a precondition of freedom of choice, a fundamental right of any human.